feiqi3/BlogServer/README.md

-A simple Server for my blog.
+A hand-made Http Server for my blog ["feiqi3.cn"](feiqi3.cn).
-(And is still on going.)

-Inlcuding a TcpServer Lib and a RESTful api Http lib.

 Currently can run on linux and windows.

-The features I am working on :
+This Server focus on the following features:
+- Http support
+- TLS1.2/1.3 support
+- HTTP2 support
+- An easy to use RESTful API system
+- An Orm System

-- Simple orm
+- sqlite3 database
-- A Good looking Blog

-Requirement:
-C++20, gcc-12+, clang-15+, msvc-19.36+
+Enjoy!